adamwulf/app-launch-guide/README.md

 	- you're not worried about lock in at this point, you can change to something else after you've proved traction.
 Right now, you're focused on spending as little money as possible on dev costs to get that initial validation
 - [ ] iPhone? iPad?
 Android?
 Mobile web?
 Native?
 - [ ] "What if i didn't build feature X?"
 If it'd still be useful, then don't build feature X.

+## Check In

+At this point, you should know:

+- [ ] who your target market is
+- [ ] where you can reach your target market online and offline
+- [ ] a rough idea of the problem they have
+- [ ] a rough idea of the solution you want to sell them

+If one of those isn't true for you, look back at the previous sections and clarify until you're ready.

 ## Build a Landing Page

 Now you know who your customers are, where they are, and what you want to sell them.
-Build a landing page that describes exactly those things, and *start collecting email addresses*.
+Build a landing page that describes exactly those things, and start collecting email addresses. _If you can't get their email, you definitely can't get their money_.

 This website will do a few things for you:

  - these are the people most likely to buy your product on day one
  - it'll further validate that your customers actually want what you're building
- 	- if you can't get their email, you defintiely can't get their money

 I use [Mad Mimi](https://madmimi.com/short_ref/nyw) to manage my email list, but there's lots of options out there for free and for cheap.

 You should aim for 5% to 10% of incoming traffic to convert into an email address.

-One great way to test conversions:
+One simple way to test conversions:

 1. Find influential Twitter users who have followers in your target audience.
 2. Setup a Twitter account (fill out the bio + icon + etc. tweet a bit to flesh out the profile.
 3. Make sure to add a link to your landing page in your bio.)
-4. and auto-follow their followers.
+4. auto-follow their followers.

-You should aim for roughly %5 to 10% of those people following your account back, and roughly 20% of those should be converting on your site into email addresses.
+You should aim for roughly %5 to 10% of those people following your account back, and roughly 20% of those that click through should be converting on your site into email addresses.
 If that's not the case, then you've missed your audience, missed your product, missed your pitch of the product, or all three.
-A/B test and try new audiences to track down the issue.

-Make sure to keep your Twitter account active, no one will bother following an inactive account.
-A good goal is ~1 or 2 tweets a day, and a free [Buffer](http://bufferapp.com) account can make that easy to manage.
+No one will bother following an inactive account, so post relevant content to that account consitsently - at least once a day.
+A free [Buffer](http://bufferapp.com) account can make that super easy to manage.

 # Step 3: Define Success